batpigandme/nba_stats_docs/output/nba_stats_pt2.md

 }
 ```

 In addition to `gameid`, this function also requires us to set `startrange` and `endrange` parameters in order for it to run.
-We'll set the start to 0 (the beginning of the game), and the end to the value of `range_clock2` at the time of the first substitution.
+We'll set the start to 0 (the beginning of the game), and the end to the value of `range_clock` at the time of the first substitution.

 ```r
 ## set arguments